MuhammadTahir-1-9-4/Telco-Customer-Churn-Prediction-ML-Project/README.md

-# Telco Customer Churn Prediction ML Project 🚀
+# Telco Customer Churn Prediction Project 🚀

 This project focuses on predicting customer churn for a telecom company using machine learning techniques.
 The goal is to help the company proactively retain customers who are likely to leave, based on their historical data.